Greece Moments Greece Moments

 Golf von Korinth Restaurants Tipps Insel Trizonia

-No car noise penetrates the peaceful silence, because Trizonia is completely car-free.
-We quickly noticed: On Trizonia, the clocks tick more slowly.
-The island is a perfect place to slow down in the Gulf of Corinth and definitely worth a visit!
-After three days it was time for us to say goodbye to the beautiful Trizonia Mare Suites (More info) we could have stayed longer.
+No car noise disturbs the peaceful silence, as Trizonia is completely car-free.
+We quickly realized: Time moves more slowly on Trizonia.
+The island is the perfect place to slow down in the Gulf of Corinth and is definitely worth a visit!
+After three days, it was time for us to say goodbye; we could have stayed even longer at the beautiful Trizonia Mare Suites (More Info).

 Galaxidi Itea Delphi Golf von Korinth

-Galaxidi was once an important seafaring city and was home to one of the most powerful merchant fleets in the entire Mediterranean.
-Even today, on a walk through the picturesque alleys of Galaxidi the splendour of bygone times.
-We immediately fell in love with the pretty small town and captured many great photo motifs.
+Galaxidi was once an important seafaring town and home to one of the most powerful merchant fleets in the entire Mediterranean.
+Even today, as you stroll through the picturesque alleys of Galaxidi, you can still sense the splendor of bygone eras.
+We immediately fell in love with this charming little town and captured many great photo opportunities.

-There are a few hotels in the center that are suitable for an overnight stop on your round trip around the Gulf of Corinth.
-In contrast to other picturesque places on the Greek islands, Galaxidi is still quite quiet.
-Due to its proximity to Delphi, the coastal town is a popular destination for Greeks, especially on weekends.
+In the center, there are a few hotels that are ideal for an overnight stop on your tour around the Gulf of Corinth.
+Unlike other picturesque towns on the Greek islands, Galaxidi is still quite peaceful.
+Due to its proximity to Delphi, the coastal town is a popular weekend getaway for Greeks.

 Geheimtipp Griechenland Galaxidi Tipps